fbasas/bball-playback/README.md

 The backend integrates with OpenAI's API to generate play-by-play commentary.
 The service:

-- Sends prompts to OpenAI's API
+- Sends prompts to OpenAI's API using either the chat completions or completions API based on the model
 - Processes and formats the responses
-- Logs completions to the database
+- Logs completions to the database with detailed metrics
-- Uses configurable parameters for token limits and temperature
+- Handles different model types (GPT-4, GPT-3.5-turbo, etc.)
+- Measures and records latency for performance monitoring
+- Supports retry logic for handling API failures

 The OpenAI integration is configured with the following parameters:
 - `model`: The OpenAI model to use (e.g., gpt-4, gpt-3.5-turbo)